lordofsunshine/Code-Editor-with-Console/README.md

 ### ✨ What's new?
 The web code editor has received a series of updates and improvements that make it even more functional and user-friendly:

+- [x] Added a font for programming in text fields - Source Code Pro
 - [x] Added a <noscript> block to display a message if JavaScript is disabled in the browser.
 - [x] Added an "Enable Auto-refresh" button and corresponding functionality for automatic content refresh.
 - [x] Added global error handling using window.onerror.